 Stream and Saltwater Fishing for Other Salmon

 Pinks and Chums come into the bay from offshore later in July and slowly enter our stream system in early August.
 Coho enter the bay around the last week of August and start entering into the streams around September.
 Early in this process we troll in the saltwater for these species.
-As the season progresses (around the first week of August) we can also walk in and do some stream fishing with either spinning gear and/or fly rods.
+As the season progresses (around the first week of August) we can also Petersen Sept.
+2012 035walk in and do some stream fishing with either spinning gear and/or fly rods.
 You do not need to be an expert at either style of fishing.
 We can help you with all of this.

 While trolling or jigging out of our salmon charter boat in Alaska, we have the opportunity to view many of the different species of wildlife Kodiak has to offer.
 Blacktailed deer, seals, sea otters, river otters, sea lions, orcas, dolphins, and the occasional breaching Humpback whale along with many different sea birds are just a few of the abundant wildlife in and around Kodiak Island.
 Kodiak Brown bears tours are always on the agenda while fishing.
 We see them quite frequently along the shore, hunting for washed up morsels.
 A great way to safely view these giants for those that are timid about our brown bears.

 Walking along the stream banks headed out to fish for Salmon and Dolly Varden with eagles flying above and bears looking for salmon in the streams will be more then exhilarating, photography can actually distract you from your real purpose of fishing.
 Pinks, Chums, Dolly Varden and Coho are what we seek but picture taking is always around the next corner.

 A 50% deposit is required to book all trips unless more than 1 year in advance